rome/tools/website/src/_includes/docs/cli-commands.md

 This command assists in the creation of a new Rome project.
 Actions that are performed:

  - `rome.rjson` is created that serves as your [project configuration](/docs/project-config).
- - `.editorconfig` is created that correctly sets editor indentation for those that support [EditorConfig](https://editorconfig.org/).
+ - `.editorconfig` is created that correctly sets indentation for editors that support [EditorConfig](https://editorconfig.org/).
  - `rome check --apply` is ran which will automatically format and autofix your files.
  - Global variables are extracted from previous errors and automatically added to your project config.